About Us

 What are General Practice Networks?

-Established in 1995 as the Murray Mallee Division of General Practice, the organisation has evolved to become iReach Rural Health, a primary care provider to the Country SA PHN and other government and non-government funding bodies.
+Established in 1995 as the Murray Mallee Division of General Practice, the organisation has evolved to become iREACH Rural Health,

 Our current programs have been funded in response to identified needs in the community and services include: